Frequently Asked Questions

 The books are structured to follow the readings presented in the Lectionary for Mass which is arranged around the liturgical calendar.
 These are the same readings in the Missal at your local church, and the books are organized to follow along easily with the Church’s readings.
 Because the homilies align with the Sundays of the Lectionary, readers can simply find the associated Sunday and read that homily.

-Yes, the books are designed to be perennially useful across the three cycles of the Lectionary — Years A, B, and C — which rotate every fourth year.
+Yes, you can reuse the books in future years.
+The series is designed to be perennially useful across the three cycles of the Lectionary — Years A, B, and C — which rotate every fourth year.
 The books are organized so readers can efficiently plot a course through the changes that occur in the liturgical calendar from year-to-year.

 Where can I find the Lectionary and follow the liturgical calendar?